-Jan 22nd '88 Providence, RI, Veterans Memorial Auditorium (radio advert)(w/ Motorhead - First Motorhead show of the tour according to Motorhead gig list)
+Jan 22nd '88 Providence, RI, Veterans Memorial Auditorium (radio advert)(w/ Motorhead - Normally listed as first Motorhead show of the tour on Motorhead gig lists)

 Jan 23rd '88 Worcester, MA, Worcester Memorial Theatre or Auditorium (w/ Motorhead) Worchester accordng to Motorhead gig list.
 We just had "lakeland" but looking at venues related to Lakeland only brings up Lakeland, FL so that can't be right due to routing.